alekcangp/ChainLinkContractor/README.md

 In addition, (especially for fans :) users can find out where is Santa located on the globe and get HappyNewYear tokens from Santa.
 This feature also interacts with the real-world through ChainLink Oracle (random.org).

+The Contract State Monitor bot tracks smart contracts state, notifies if the state is changed and shows changed values (Contract Storage).
+In additionally, it shows LINK token info and current gas price (amberdata.io).

 Requirements:
 * <a href = "https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn">MetaMask Plugin</a>